CTinMich/Plex-DB-Movie-Posters-Downloader/README.md

 Other things to take in consideration:

 1) I run Plex in Linux Docker Container
 2) The Script can find the exact Movie folder path, but there was challenges in trying to find TV Show paths using the API so I fusged it a little to assume the folder matches the show "title" with a {xxxxx} after it for {tmdb-xxxx} string to help assure it found the correct folder path.
 If anyone know how to get the physical paths for TV Shows using the API please send me a note!
+3) My pathing:
+   Physical Movies = "/home/pi/usbhdd/Media/Movies"  - Docker mapping sees it as "/Media/Movies"
+   Physical TV Shows = "/home/pi/usbhdd-02/Media/'TV Shows'" - Docker mapping sees it as "/Media/'TV Shows'"
+4) My file naming patterns:
+   Movies = "/home/pi/usbhdd/Media/Movies/{MOVIE} {{tmdb-xxxxx}}"
+   TV = "/home/pi/usbhdd-02/Media/'TV Shows'/{TV SHOW} {{tvdb-xxxx}}/{SEASON}"

 I made no effort to make this work on Windows, but it can be used as a reference to those that want to go that route.